A Night at the Opera (film): Stateroom

-Driftwood: Make that three hard boiled eggs.

 This continues until Fiorello and Tomasso each have ordered about a dozen hard-boiled eggs and Driftwood has ordered about everything else – including coffee to sober up some stewed prunes.
-This is just a set-up for the famous "Stateroom Scene", in which a total of 15 people crowd into Driftwood's tiny cabin.
+This sets up the "stateroom scene", in which a total of 15 people crowd into Driftwood's tiny cabin.

 The three stowaways have to hide out in the room while a parade of people walk in, asking to either use the cabin, or to perform their regular duties.
 Crammed into this little space at the end of the scene are Driftwood, Fiorello, Tomasso, Ricardo, two cleaning ladies who make up the bed, a manicurist (Manicurist: "Do you want your nails long or short?"
-Driftwood: "You better make them short, it's getting kind of crowded in here!"), a ship's engineer and his fat assistant, a young woman passenger using the phone to call her Aunt Minnie, a maid (Maid: "I come to mop up."
+Driftwood: "You better make them short, it's getting kind of crowded in here!"), a ship's engineer and his portly assistant, a young woman passenger using the phone to call her Aunt Minnie, a maid (Maid: "I come to mop up."
 Driftwood: "You'll have to start on the ceiling.") and four waiters with trays of hard-boiled eggs.

 (Driftwood: "Tell Aunt Minnie to send up a bigger room.")
 All of the foregoing tumble out into the hallway when Mrs. Claypool opens the door.

 Contract

 The contract scene between Driftwood and Fiorello ("the party of the first part ..."):

-Fiorello: Hey, wait, wait.
-What does this say here, this thing here?

-Driftwood: Oh, that?
-Oh, that's the usual clause that's in every contract.
-That just says, it says, 'if any of the parties participating in this contract are shown not to be in their right mind, the entire agreement is automatically nullified'.

-Fiorello: Well, I don't know...

-Driftwood: It's all right, that's in every contract.
-That's, that's what they call a sanity clause.

-Fiorello: Ha-ha-ha-ha-ha!
-You can't fool me.
-There ain't no Sanity Clause!

 Opera

-True to its title, the film includes adaptations of some real opera scenes from I Pagliacci and Il Trovatore, featuring the Miserere duet sung by Kitty Carlisle and Allan Jones.
+True to its title, the film includes adaptations of some real opera scenes from Pagliacci and Il trovatore, featuring the Miserere duet sung by Kitty Carlisle and Allan Jones.
 The opera setting also allowed MGM to add big production song numbers (which were one of this studio's specialties), such as the song "Alone", with the departure of the steamship, and the song "Cosi Cosa" with the Italian buffet and dancing.

 Carlisle and Jones were both trained in operatic singing and provided their own singing voices in the film.
 Walter Woolf King was a trained baritone, but he portrayed a tenor in the film.
-His singing was dubbed by Metropolitan Opera tenor Tandy MacKenzie.
+His singing was dubbed by Hawaiian Metropolitan Opera tenor Tandy MacKenzie.